How to Get a Job Offer From a Canadian Employer

 Looking for work on a temporary resident visa (TRV)

-Once you have made the right contacts, you can see about arranging a job offer while you are overseas and even encourage your prospective employer to apply for a Labour Market Impact Assessment (LMIA) but you will have to leave Canada before you can apply for the work permit.
+Once you have made the right contacts, you can see about arranging a job offer once you are back overseas and even encourage your prospective employer to apply for a Labour Market Impact Assessment (LMIA) but you will have to leave Canada before you can apply for the work permit.
 And remember, you are absolutely not allowed to work in Canada without a work permit.
 It is illegal.

 Working as a student